 How do you go about enriching that content?

 It’s important to note that once you’ve got durable content that has been perfectly optimized for search engines, you don’t duplicate it elsewhere on your site.
-Google will recognize whether your content is being reproduced, which will in turn diminish your SEO.
+Google will recognize whether your content is being reproduced, which will, in turn, diminish your SEO.
 This is why, for each page on your site, you should write distinct title tags, meta descriptions, landing pages, image alt text, etc. The existence of each page on your site should be justified for being 100% unique.

 The Most Effective Way to Enhance Brand Recall: Sonic Branding